dogfoodprices/dogfoodprices.co.uk/astro/src/pages/privacy-policy.md

 - **Automated technologies or interactions.** As you interact with our website, we may automatically collect Technical Data about your equipment, browsing actions and patterns.
 We collect this personal data by using cookies and other similar technologies.
 Please see our [cookie policy](/cookie-policy/) for further details.

 - **Directly.** You may give us your identity, and contact details by filling in forms or by corresponding with us by email or otherwise.
 This includes personal data you provide when you:

   - Enter details in a contact form on this website.

   - Send an email to any address ending with @dogfoodprices.co.uk.

 - **Third parties or publicly available sources.** We may receive personal data about you from various third parties as set out below:

   - Technical Data from the following parties:

-        - Search information providers such as Algolia outside the UK.
+    - [Algolia, Inc.](https://www.algolia.com), a search information provider, outside the UK.

+  - Usage Data from the following parties:
+    - [Umami Software, Inc.](https://umami.is), a website analytics provider, outside the UK.

 ## How We Use Your Personal Data